-Signal includes a comprehensive multiple output states system that can be used to set up different sets of outputs so meet the needs of any research project.
+The signal includes a comprehensive multiple output states system that can be used to set up different sets of outputs to meet the needs of any research project.

 The CED Micro1401-4 is an affordable, low-cost data acquisition unit specifically designed for use in TMS experiments.

-With built-in high speed memory, the system is optimised for real-time processing, independent of any limitations or constraints provided by the host computer operating system.
-The CED Micro4 provides fast and accurate sampling of a TMS experiment, and the system's simultaneous output abilities offer extensive, on-line experimental control.
+With built-in high-speed memory, the system is optimised for real-time processing, independent of any limitations or constraints provided by the host computer operating system.
+The CED Micro4 provides a fast and accurate sampling of a TMS experiment, and the system's simultaneous output abilities offer extensive, online experimental control.

 Fast Data Acquisition & Analysis